Mattias-Basle/fund-application/README.md

 In it, you can create your own user and accounts, deposit, withdraw and transfer funds.
 Different currencies are supported for mimicking 'international transfers'.

+Disclaimer: the project is not link to any banking system so you won't be able to upgrade your bank account with it (sorry about that).

 # Getting Started
 ## Initialize the project
 ### Requirements
-To run the project successfully you need to have bot **git** and **docker** installed on your machine.
+To run the project successfully you need to have both **git** and **docker** installed on your machine.
 You can find the documentation on how to install them here:

 * [Git install documentation](https://github.com/git-guides/install-git)
 * [Docker engine install documentation](https://docs.docker.com/engine/install/)

 ### Set It Up
-This project being hosted on a public GitHub repository, the first thing is to clone it in your device using the following command with the copied url:
+This project being hosted on a public GitHub repository, the first thing to do is to clone it in your device using the following command with the copied url:

 `git clone <project_url>`